Bruce L. Roberts

 Bruce L. Roberts is a lawyer who is Board Certified in Personal Injury Trial Law with offices in Tyler & Longview Texas.
-According to the State Bar of Texas only three percent (3%) of Texas Attorneys are Board Certified in Personal Injury Trial Law.
+According to the State Bar of Texas only one-and-a-half percent (1.5%) of Texas Attorneys are Board Certified in Personal Injury Trial Law.
 Bruce is licensed to practice law in Texas as well as the Eastern, Western, and Northern Districts of the United States District Courts.
 He is also licensed to practice within the U.S. Fifth Circuit Court of Appeals and The U.S. Supreme Court.

 Bruce attended the University of Texas and the University of Texas School of Law, graduating in 1981.
 After working for a year in the Twelfth Court of Appeals for the State of Texas , he joined his brother forming a law firm now known as Roberts & Roberts.
 In addition to being Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, he has also been recognized as a Civil Trial Advocate by the National Board of Trial Advocacy.
 He is also a member of the College of the State Bar of Texas.